Best Bridge – Bridge Madness 2025

 Keeping an Eye on Uptown: Introduction

-Keeping an Eye on the CAP: Nov.
-2021
+Keeping an Eye on the Lower Hill: 2022 Recap

-This post is part of an on-going photographic series to watch the development and usage patterns of the CAP.
-Periodically, approximately once every six months, I return to the site to take new photographs.
+This blog post is part of an on-going photographic series to watch the redevelopment of the Lower Hill.
+Periodically, at least once a year, I return to the site to take new photographs.
+In addition, I include links to articles about the project that I’ve encountered since the previous post in the series.
 At the end of the post, there are links to all the previous posts in the series.

 Keeping an Eye on Uptown: Introduction